 Solar Batteries Comparison Table

 Here’s a table to compare the above battery systems.
 Solar Brisbane, Perth, Melbourne, Adelaide, Sydney – all have relatively similar results with battery storage.
-Although SA are lucky enough to have a rebate!
+Although SA and VIC are lucky enough to have a rebate!

 |Tesla Powerwall||Enphase AC Battery||SMA Smart Energy||Aquion||LGChem|

 |Lifetime (claimed)||10 Years +||10 Years||5 Years +||4 Years + (3,000 Cycles)||10 Years +|